|

 troubleshooting 37 individual electrical problems in the DC

-Motor circuit which are inserted one at a time following
+Motor circuit which are inserted one at a time on the bottom of the circuit boards following

 The DC Motor circuit is described